mrcavalcanti/mosaicoo/contribute/documentation/README.md

 ### Consider the audience

-Write for an audience that is computer literate and has general technical knowledge, but is not necessarily familiar with Grafana or the finer points of observability.
+Write for an audience that is computer literate and has general technical knowledge, but is not necessarily familiar with Mosaicoo or the finer points of observability.

-Pretend you are explaining your topic to a brand new Grafana user or developer.
+Pretend you are explaining your topic to a brand new Mosaicoo user or developer.

 ### Write clear and concise sentences and paragraphs